NoemiVergopolan/SMAP-HydroBlocks_postprocessing/README.md

 # Usage:
 1. Download the SMAP-HydroBlocks Database at X
-2. Update database folder path, desired data extent, period, compression level in the X File
+2. Update database folder path, desired data extent, period, compression level in the SMAPHB_hru2grid.py file
 3. Make sure to have installed python and the following libraries: numpy, xarray, rasterio, datetime
-4. Run: '''python ./SMAPHB_hru2grid.py'''
+4. Run: ```python ./SMAPHB_hru2grid.py```

 ### Note:
 SMAP-HydroBlocks is a very big dataset.
 If remaped entirely it comprises of 22TB of data in maximum compression (option 9) or 600 TB with no compression (option 0).
 This script allows for subsetting and postprocessing this dataset according to user's needs and resources.
 For example, SMAP-HydroBlocks at 30-meter 6-hour resolution at a 10-km by 10-km box extent over a 1 year period is expected to output 55 MB of data using maximum compression (option 9) or 1.5 GB of data with no compression (option 0).
 As such, please keep in mind that the domain extent, time period, and compression option selected will determine the output file size and running time.